Whatsapp Icon

 • Medications to control nausea and improve appetite.

 Treatment decisions for AML are complex and highly personalized.
-It's essential for patients to work closely with a healthcare team that specializes in leukemia to determine the most appropriate treatment strategy for their specific situation.
+Patients need to work closely with a healthcare team that specializes in leukemia to determine the most appropriate treatment strategy for their specific situation.

 For more information on AML and its treatments, consult healthcare professionals or visit reputable medical resources.